 Put a fresh spin the traditional 5K or 10K and turn it into a team relay race.
 Runners can solicit their networks for donations.
 Perhaps each leg of the race demands a particular costume theme or humorous obstacle—one leg could even be a three-legged race.

-Did we miss any fundraising event ideas?
-Let us know in the comments below!
+Have you had success with any of these fundraiser event ideas?
+Let us know in the comments!